linkstrifer/Hyrule-code-styleguide/README.md

-# Hyrule code style guide
+# Link styling style guide

-(No, is not related to Nintendo or Legend of Zelda)

 This guide relies on human-focused class names, the idea is to use class names that a human can understand at first sight and avoid confusion on what does or how to use a class name.